deckhouse/deckhouse/modules/002-deckhouse/docs/FAQ.md

 kubectl logs job.batch/kube-bench
 ```

-{% offtopic title="Mismatched log retention periods" %}
+{% alert level="warning" %}

-When deploying a Kubernetes cluster using Deckhouse, be aware of the log retention settings.
-By default, Deckhouse sets the log retention period to 7 days.
+Deckhouse set the log retention period to 7 days.
 However, according to the security requirements specified in kube-bench, logs should be retained for at least 30 days.

-Recommendations:

-* Pay attention to potential discrepancies with kube-bench requirements when configuring log retention parameters.

-* If you need to keep logs for more than 7 days, use a separate storage for logs.
-This will help avoid potential performance issues and ensure data preservation.
+Use separate storage for logs if you need to keep logs for more than 7 days.

-Proper configuration of log retention parameters will ensure compliance with security standards and stable operation of your cluster.

-{% endofftopic %}
+{% endalert %}

 ## How to collect debug info?